-Family maintenance is the primary goal of rehabilitation; however, there are cases where it is in the best interest of a minor on probation and the community to place the youth in an alternative Foster Care setting which may include a resource family or a short term residential therapeutic program (STRTP).
-The Probation Placement Services Division (Placement) is responsible for the supervision of these youth.
+Family maintenance is the primary goal of rehabilitation; however, there are cases where it is in the best interest of a minor on probation and the community to have the youth placed in an alternative Foster Care setting which may include a resource family or a short term residential therapeutic program (STRTP) within the State of CA. The Probation Placement Services Division (Placement) is responsible for the supervision of these youth.